 Does coffee help you lose weight?

 There are various theories as to why this might be since having a lot of caffeine itself isn’t good for your health.
 Both tea and coffee are high in antioxidants which is a potential benefit.
-Two recent studies have shown that coffee doesn’t cause the release of insulin, and may even reduce insulin resistance.
+Two recent studies have shown that coffee doesn’t cause the release of Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…., and may even reduce insulin resistance.
 Interestingly, this effect is true for both coffee and decaf coffee, suggesting that it is isn’t the caffeine that reduces insulin resistance.
 In fact, decaf may even help keep insulin producing cells healthy.
 Before you hit the coffee, there’s something you need to know.
 Rather than reducing insulin resistance, if you combine coffee with a carb snack such as a croissant or a muffin, it has the opposite effect.
-To explore the consequence of this much loved combination researchers at Canada’s University of Guelph gave volunteers a carbohydrate snack, such as a croissant, muffin or toast, together with either a decaf or coffee.
+To explore the consequence of this much loved combination researchers at Canada’s University of Guelph gave volunteers a Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… snack, such as a croissant, muffin or toast, together with either a decaf or coffee.
 Those having the coffee/carb combo had triple the increase in blood sugar levels and insulin sensitivity, the hormone that controls blood sugar levels, was almost halved.